OpenEvalProject/evals/manuscripts/elife-62858/v2/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/62858/elife-62858-fig4-v2.jpg)

 **Figure 4.:** (A) The numbers of male-specific SNPs in 50 kb non-overlapping windows deduced from Pool-Seq data of a European population (A.1) and North American population (A.2) of E. lucius were mapped to the Y chromosome (LG24) of the sequence of E. lucius from a European male genome (SDAW00000000).
 The greatest number of male-specific SNPs is found in a single window located at the proximal end of LG24 (0.95 Mb–1.0 Mb) that contains 182 male-specific SNPs (highlighted by the gray box) in the European E. lucius population.
 The same region, however, shows no differentiation between males and females in the North American population.
 (B) Relative coverage of male and female Pool-Seq reads is indicated by blue and red lines, respectively, in contigs containing amhby in the European population (B.1) and in the North American population (B.2).
 Only zoomed view on the European population sex-specific region is presented to facilitate the visualization of the differences in coverage between two populations.
 We searched for Y-specific regions in 1 kb windows.
 A window is considered Y specific if it is covered by few mapped female reads (<3 reads per kb) and by male reads at a depth close to half of the genome average (relative depth between 0.4 and 0.6).
 Based on these depth filters, in the European population we identified 70 potential Y-specific 1 kb windows located between 0.76 Mb and 0.86 Mb and 70 Y-specific 1 kb windows located between 1.0 Mb and 1.24 Mb on LG24.
 This region is not covered by male or female reads in the North American population, indicating the loss of the entire Y-specific region, highlighted by the gray boxes.
 The region between 0.86 Mb and 1.0 Mb is not sex specific in both population and is likely an assembly artifact.
-Figure 4—source code 1.Figure 4.Figure 4—source data 1.E. lucius.Figure 4—source data 2.E. lucius.Figure 4—source data 3.E. lucius.Figure 4—source data 4.E. lucius.Figure 4—source data 5.E. lucius chromosome length file for the R script.

-## Evolving sex determination systems: the case of the muskellunge, Esox masquinongy
+### Evolving sex determination systems: the case of the muskellunge, Esox masquinongy

 As in E. lucius, we found variation in amhby sex linkage among different populations of E. masquinongy (Table 1).
 In addition, we found that two males and one female of E. masquinongy were heterozygous for amhby in the population from Quebec (Appendix 1—figure 4), a finding that conflicts with the expected hemizygous status of a Y-specific MSD gene.
 We thus used RAD-Seq to compare genome-wide patterns of sex differentiation in a population from Iowa (USA) where amhby was significantly associated with male phenotype and in a population from Quebec (Canada) where it was not.
 In the Iowa population, five RAD markers were significantly associated with male phenotype, while no marker was associated with female phenotype (Figure 3D).
 This result indicates a male heterogametic SD system (XX/XY) with a low differentiation between the X and Y chromosomes, as observed in northern pike (Pan et al., 2019) and N. hubbsi (this study).
 In contrast, we did not find a sex-specific marker in the Quebec population (Figure 3E).
 This result was further supported by the analysis of a publicly available dataset from another Quebec population (PRJNA512459, Appendix 1—figure 5), suggesting that the sex locus of E. masquinongy from these Quebec populations is too small to be detected with RAD-Seq (38.4 restriction enzyme cutting sites/Mb on average, Supplementary file 2) or that this population displays a multifactorial GSD or ESD system.

-## Evolution of the structure of the amhby gene in the Esocidae
+### Evolution of the structure of the amhby gene in the Esocidae

 The typical amh gene in teleost fishes comprises seven exons encoding a protein that contains 500–571 amino acids.
 The conserved C-terminal TGF-β domain is crucial for canonical Amh function (di Clemente et al., 2010).
 The predicted structures of most of the amha and amhby genes in Esociformes are consistent with this canonical structure, and most amha and amhby genes do not show signature of relaxation from purifying selection (Supplementary file 4 and Supplementary file 5).
 However, in both E. niger and N. hubbsi, the predicted Amhby protein is truncated in its N- or C-terminal part.
 In E. niger, this truncated amhby gene is flanked by repeated elements and encompasses only three of the seven conserved Amh exons, that is exons 5, 6, and 7 with a truncated TGF-β domain (Appendix 1—figure 6).
 In N. hubbsi, the truncated amhby gene contains the seven conserved Amh exons but with an N-terminal truncation of exon 1 encoding only eight amino acids with no homology to the conserved 50 amino acid sequence of the first Amh exon of other Esocidae (Appendix 1—figure 6).
 Together, these results show that in some species where amhby is sex linked, the protein sequence is strongly modified in the N- and C-terminal-conserved domains that are needed for proper protein secretion and correct conformation (di Clemente et al., 2010), leaving questions as to whether these proteins are functional.